-(428) Respondents have raised a number of potential competition concerns in relation to the out-of-the-box features that are available to users.
+- (440) Respondents raise a number of potential competition concerns in relation to the out-of-the-box features that are available to users.
 The issues raised relate predominantly to consumer IoT services and their integration on smart devices and/or voice assistants.
-Respondents have indicated that pre-installation, default-setting and prominence practices impact the discoverability of consumer IoT services to the extent that it becomes a competitive (dis-)advantage.
+Respondents indicate that pre-installation, default-setting and prominence practices impact the discoverability of consumer IoT services to the extent that it becomes a competitive (dis-)advantage.
 The large creative content service providers, active on a global scale, are said to particularly benefit from this situation.
-However, a few other respondents do not seem very concerned by these practices, often because they perceive the importance of consumer IoT - including voice assistants in particular - for their business to still be relatively limited.
+However, other respondents do not seem very concerned by these practices, often because they perceive the importance of consumer IoT including voice assistants in particular for their business to still be relatively limited. - (441) Comments submitted in the context of the public consultation on the preliminary report confirm diverging views on these practices, with a number of submissions repeating the concerns that certain (voice assistant) providers may use default settings, preinstallation or prominence to promote their own services or the services of selected third parties.
+Other submissions emphasise the potential benefits that such practices dependent on the circumstances may have, referring to their "standard and legitimate" nature, noting more generally the usefulness of recommendation systems to the user and/or emphasising the options available to the user to override these settings.